S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 _What competencies, qualities and skills are required – or at least preferable – to successfully attend to this domain?_

-For selecting suitable delegatees, and for identifying important areas for training and development, it's helpful to determine any attributes that are considered necessary or desirable for the role keeper or team members to have, to successfully attend to this domain.
+For selecting suitable delegatees, and for identifying important areas for training and development, it's helpful to determine any attributes that are considered necessary or desirable for the rolekeeper or team members to have, to successfully attend to this domain.

 **Record** any information that helps people to understand the competencies, qualities or skills that delegatees need to have or develop, to account successfully for this domain.
 If not obvious, include an explanation of why a particular competence, quality of skill is relevant (which requirement it fulfills).